andrewbaay/andrewbaay.github.io/content/posts/obm-part3/index.md

 One more effect that is also done is soft edges for materials, this allows certain usage of the shader like a water material, be plausible on a non-water shader.

+{{< youtube  DfOcQ1YzdA8 >}}

+I revisited the velocity buffer and wrote the first implementation that depends on it: a Motion Blur effect.
+This effect depends on the velocity+direction of the object respective to the screen to determine the blur intensity and direction.

+On the video, the lower right G-Buffer is the screenspace velocity information that is used to determine velocities of objects on the scene and apply appropriate motion blur on it.

+{{< youtube FtNnHhtY6cI >}}

+This per-object motion blur effect also works on a per-bone basis, so it appropriately blurs certain parts of the NPC when it is in motion, like shown on this video.

+## Ending Thoughts
+---
 That covers most of the new rendering features that are implemented on the game alongside the D3D11 port.
 It is a huge undertaking to have done this but i think it is worth it, even just for the stuff i learned along the way.